Installation

-There are three supported ways to install HermesPy on your system.
-Users may either pull pre-built wheels from the official python package index PyPi, clone the source code from GitHub and build the package from scratch, or execute the provided installation routine to install the Hermes command line interface on Windows systems.
+There are two supported ways to install HermesPy on your system.
+Users may either pull pre-built wheels from the official python package index PyPi or clone the source code from GitHub and build the package from scratch.

 All methods will be described in the following sections.